On the perfomance of a photosystem II reaction centre-based photocell

-A step further in this field is the recent development of single-molecule techniques that allow measurement of the photocurrent through a single PRC complex\cite{Gerster2012}.
-Using cysteine group mutations, it has been possible to bind a Photosystem I unit to a scanning probe gold-tip that acts as both an electrode and a localized light source to excite and measure the photocurrent of a fully functional PRC\cite{Gerster2012}.
-These experiments open up a new platform to carry out further investigations on the microscopic principles underlying charge separation in PRCs.
-In particular, it is foreseeable that besides measuring the current-voltage features these techniques may allow characterisation of current fluctuations and the associated full counting statistics of electron transport in PRCs.
-In quantum transport setups it has been shown that such fluctuations can reveal unknown intrinsic dynamical features of the quantum system through which electron transport occurs, including the influence of electron-phonon interactions and coherence \cite{Belzig2005}.
-A theoretical study along the lines of full counting statistics for light-harvesting complexes has been carried out\cite{HosseinNejad2013} but so far there has been no investigation of full counting statistics of charge transport in PRCs.
+A step further in this field is the recent development of single-molecule techniques that allow measurement of the photocurrent through individual PRC complexes\cite{Gerster2012}.
+Using cysteine group mutations, it has been possible to bind a photosystem I unit to a gold substrate and use a scanning probe gold-tip that acts as both an electrode and a localized light source to excite and measure the photocurrent of a fully functional PRC\cite{Gerster2012}.
+Moreover, using a tapping mode atomic force microscope, it has been possible to confirm that electrons tunneling through a bacterial PRC, under an applied bias, follow the transfer pathway of the photochemical charge separation \cite{Kamran2015}.
+These experiments open up a new platform to carry out further investigations on how the microscopic mechanisms underlying the function of PRCs affect the electric current output of a single PRC, as well as to reveal further details of such microscopic mechanisms.
+In particular, it is foreseeable that besides measuring the current-voltage features these techniques may allow characterization of current fluctuations and the associated counting statistics of electron transport in PRCs.
+In quantum transport setups\cite{Blanter2000,Kiesslich2007,Ubbelohde2012} it has been shown that such fluctuations can reveal intrinsic dynamical features of the quantum system through which electron transport occurs, including the influence of electron-phonon interactions \cite{Haupt2006} and coherence \cite{Belzig2005}.
+A theoretical study along the lines of counting statistics for light-harvesting complexes has been carried out\cite{HosseinNejad2013} but so far there has been no investigation of full counting statistics of charge transport in PRCs.

-Charge separation in reaction centres has been subject to extensive spectroscopic studies such that there is a wealth of knowledge about electron transfer kinetics and charge separation pathways in PRCs isolated from different organisms.
-Despite these efforts, however, the detailed quantum mechanical features underpinning this process are still unclear and under scrutiny.
-Both steady-state and multi-dimensional optical spectroscopy have revealed that the formation of stable charge separated states in bacterial and plant reaction centres is strongly affected by the coupling of electronic degrees of freedom to a wide range of vibrational motions \cite{Renger2011,Novoderezhkin2005,Novoderezhkin2004}.
-Recent works, reporting picosecond lasting quantum beats among exciton-charge transfer states in the photosystem II reaction centre (PSIIRC) argue that such phenomena is supported by the coupling of the excited state to underdamped intramolecular vibrations\cite{Romero2014}.
-The possible implications of such vibrations for the electric current output of a single PRC are unknown.